daniellivingston/exodus-polyhedra/README.md

 It may take up to 45 minutes for Exodus to compile, depending on network speeds and machine specs.

-# Configuring the Python example
+# Configuring the Python examples

-A Python script is included in this directory (`meshing_ats.py`) which takes a general 2D mesh and extrudes it into 3D, writing out an Exodus file.
+A Python script is included in the `py-lib` directory.
+These are used to create 3D Exodus meshes.

-This script was written by Ethan Coon as part of the Amanzi/ATS project and can originally be found [here](https://github.com/amanzi/ats/tree/master/tools/meshing_ats/meshing_ats).
+These scripts was written by Ethan Coon as part of the Amanzi/ATS project and can originally be found [here](https://github.com/amanzi/ats/tree/master/tools/meshing_ats/meshing_ats).

 ## Configuring `python-exodus`